kevkar/ElectionGuesserSPA/README.md

 </ul>

 <h2>Build Info</h2>
 This single-page web app was made with a Java Spring Boot, MySQL, and Hibernate backend.
-Frontend was done using Thymeleaf and HTML/CSS/JavaScript.
-Testing was done with JUnit graphs are in CanvasJS, app hosted on heroku.
+Frontend in Thymeleaf and HTML/CSS/JavaScript.
+Tested with JUnit, graphed in CanvasJS, hosted on heroku.